 This is the reason we go back and look at our roots - it leads to fascinating questions about what fundamental shifts in media environments are actually all about.
 It's often non-intuitive: who really cares about shelf space?
-Well, Bezos did and he's done fairly well as a result.
-Can we find the next ordinary parameter which has been blown away by flat protocols for value and write algorithms which not just enrich ourselves, but the entire community of people who use them?
+Well, Bezos did, and he's done fairly well as a result.
+Can we find the next ordinary parameter which has been blown away by networked protocols for value and write algorithms which are premised on the idea that wealth means having enough to share?

 💡 Bezos built an unbounded Walmart.
 What does an unbounded state look like?

-Q: What is the critical difference between on online retailer and their physical competitors?
+Prompt: What is the critical difference between an online retailer and their physical competitors?

 "In this world of infinite shelf space, it wasn’t the quality of the selection that mattered – it was pure quantity [...]
 Amazon's algorithm – borrowed and modified from Walmart – was simple: a) a vast selection, b) delivered fast, c) at the lowest possible prices, d) backed by guaranteed satisfaction [...]
 They correctly hypothesized that because vendor selection was not important in the world of infinite shelf space, Amazon itself – or, more accurately, its vendor onboarding process – would be the bottleneck to growth [...]
 In its effort to remove this bottleneck, Amazon opened its website to third party sellers."